 Audrey Lustgarten is a dual US/Canadian citizen who lives in the tiny lakeside town of Harbor Springs, Michigan with her husband, two kids, a pet bunny and a tortoise.
 Her passions include traveling, cooking (mostly vegetarian), cross country skiing (slowly), dancing (not well), drinking good scotch and finding ways to support the empowerment of vulnerable immigrants, minorities and women.

-She is the founder of LG Global Immigration PLC, a boutique global immigration law firm that provides businesses with a single source for global (non-US) immigration representation in more than 50 countries around the world.
+Audrey is the Managing Partner of WR Immigration’s Global practice.
+She has practiced immigration law for more than 15 years, focusing exclusively on global (non-US) immigration law.
+In this capacity, she and her team provide companies with a one-stop source for comprehensive global immigration assistance around the world.
+This includes procuring employment visas, work permits, residence permits and business visas for key employees.
 Audrey is licensed to practice law in the US states of Georgia and Michigan.
 She has held leadership roles with the American Bar Association, the American Immigration Lawyers Association, and Refugee Family Services, a nonprofit dedicated to helping refugees attain self-sufficiency in the US.

 With paradiGM she is excited about creating a space for global mobility professionals to gather meaningfully, grow professionally, and give back in ways that empower vulnerable populations, while embracing the sense of fun and adventure that she has grown to love among her global mobility colleagues.